miguelalarcos/code-permissions/README.md

 @indicators.allow
     insert: (userId, doc)->
-        Permission.can.insert.indicator(userId, doc.code) # note that you use the name indicator that you have registered.
+        Permission.can.insert.indicator(userId, doc._code) # note that you use the name indicator that you have registered.
     update: (userId, doc, fieldNames, modifier) ->
-        Permission.can.update.indicator(userId, doc.code)
+        Permission.can.update.indicator(userId, doc._code)
     remove: (userId, doc) ->
-        Permission.can.remove.indicator(userId, doc.code)
+        Permission.can.remove.indicator(userId, doc._code)

 #or simply
 Permission.protect indicators, 'indicator' # you protect the collection indicators with the name indicator